A nearly optimal randomized algorithm for explorable heap selection: A new algorithm

 Let $Y_i=\max(\log(X_i), 0)$.
-Note that when $Y_{s_{k}}\geq 2$, we have $\Exp[Y_{s_{k+1}} \mid \mathcal{F}_{s_{k}}]=\Exp[\log(X_{s_{k+1}}) \mid \mathcal{F}_{s_{k}}]\leq \log(\Exp[X_{s_{k+1}}\mid \mathcal{F}_{s_{k}}])\leq Y_{s_{k}} -1$.
+Note that when $Y_{s_{k}}\geq 1$, we have $\Exp[Y_{s_{k+1}} \mid \mathcal{F}_{s_{k}}]=\Exp[\log(X_{s_{k+1}}) \mid \mathcal{F}_{s_{k}}]\leq \log(\Exp[X_{s_{k+1}}\mid \mathcal{F}_{s_{k}}])\leq Y_{s_{k}} -1$.
 Let $\tau$ be the smallest $k$ such that $Y_{s_{k}}=0$.
 Note that $\tau$ is the number of iterations $i$ in which a root from $A_\ell(\Lb_i)$ is selected, and hence $\tau \leq n$.
 The sequence $(Y_{s_k} + k)_{k=1,\ldots, \tau}$ is therefore a supermartingale and $\tau$ is a stopping time.
 By the martingale stopping theorem \cite[Theorem 12.2]{mitzenmacher_probability_2005-2}, we have $\Exp[\tau]=\Exp[Y_{s_\tau} +\tau ]\leq \Exp[Y_{s_1}+1]=\log(m)+1$.

 Now we have shown that in expectation at most $\log(m)+1$ iterations $i$ are needed in which roots from $A_\ell(\Lb_i)$ are considered.
 The same argument can be repeated for $A_u(\Ub)$.
 Since in every iteration a root from $A_\ell(\Lb)$ or $A_u(\Ub)$ is selected, the expected total number of iterations is at most $2\log(m)+2$.
-This directly implies the lemma as $m\leq |T_\Lb| + 1 \leq n + 1$. \end{proof} Finally we are able to prove the running time bound. \begin{lemma} Let $R(T, n,k)$ be denote the running time of a call \Call{Extend}{$T$, $n$, $k$, $\Lb_0$}.
+This directly implies the lemma as $m\leq |T_\Lb| + 1 \leq n + 1$. \end{proof} We are now able to prove the running time bound for the \Call{Extend}{} procedure. \begin{lemma} Let $R(T, n,k)$ denote the running time of a call \Call{Extend}{$T$, $n$, $k$, $\Lb_0$}.
 Then there exists $C > 0$ such that

 \end{lemma} \begin{proof} We will prove this with induction on $r:=\lceil \log(n) \rceil$.
 For $r=1$, we have $n\leq 2$.
 In this case $R$ is constant, proving our induction base.

 Now consider a call \Call{Extend}{$T$, $n$, $k$, $\Lb_0$} and assume the induction claim is true when $\lceil \log(n) \rceil \leq r-1$.
 Let $p$ be the number of iterations of the outer-most while-loop that are executed.